FCarrascoHeine/ml-or-demand-planning/README.md

-# ⚙️ Forecast & Optimize – Demand Planning with ML + OR on AWS
+# ⚙️ Forecast & Optimize – Demand Planning with ML + OR

-This project demonstrates an end-to-end demand planning pipeline combining machine learning (ML) and operations research (OR), using AWS services where possible.
+This project demonstrates an end-to-end demand planning pipeline combining machine learning (ML) and operations research (OR).

 ## 🚀 Overview

 The goal is to forecast product demand using a machine learning model (e.g., XGBoost) and then use the forecasted values as inputs to an inventory allocation optimization model.
-Eventually, the full pipeline will be deployed as a callable REST API on AWS.

 ## 📊 Data